bryanmacfarlane/scyllaU/README.md

 # scyllaU

 Scripts and files used while going through Scylla University free training.
+These all use docker containers.

 ## Scripts

-Foo
+`./cloud.sh <addr>` : shell into scylla trial cloud cluster
+`./run.sh`          : starts a single container scylla.  works on Linux and MacOS
+`./cluster.sh`      : creates a 3 node scylla cluster.  only works on Linux
+`./cql.sh <node>`   : cqlsh into a node. nodes are scyllaU1, scyllaU2 and scyllaU3
+`./stop.sh`         : stop all scylla container nodes

 ## Sample Output